The Haute Route Itinerary

 Chamonix – Le Tour – Col de Forclaz

-After coffee and croissants,, we can either take the lift system of Le Tour up to Col de Balme, or instead, we hand hike up the winding trails of the Aiguille de Posettes.
+After coffee and croissants, we can either take the lift system of Le Tour up to Col de Balme, or instead, we can hike up the winding trails of the Aiguille de Posettes.
 At the Col de Balme, we cross into Switzerland and descend down steep forested trails to the village of Trient.
-On the other side of the small valley, we climb up a few hundred feet to the col de Forclaz, where we stay the night in a small Gite.
+On the other side of the small valley, we climb up a few hundred feet to the col de Forclaz, where we stay the night in a small mountain hut.
 We have great views of the wild north side of the Aiguille du Tour and the Glacier des Grandes.
 The col de Forclaz has a few bits of WWII history hidden under boulders and in disguised houses.

 - Le Tour 1400m/4590ft